redis/docs/content/commands/ft.create/index.md

   - `WITHSUFFIXTRIE` for `TEXT` and `TAG` attributes, keeps a suffix trie with all terms which match the suffix.
 It is used to optimize `contains` (*foo*) and `suffix` (*foo) queries.
 Otherwise, a brute-force search on the trie is performed.
 If suffix trie exists for some fields, these queries will be disabled for other fields.

-  - `ISEMPTY` for `TEXT` and `TAG` attributes, allows you to index and search for empty strings.
+  - `INDEXEMPTY` for `TEXT` and `TAG` attributes, allows you to index and search for empty strings.
 By default, empty strings are not indexed.
 </details>

 ## Optional arguments